MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Sql/Disable-AzSqlServerActiveDirectoryOnlyAuthentication.md

 ```

 ### -ServerName
-The name of the Azure SQL Server the Azure Active Directory only authentication is in.
+The name of the Azure SQL Server the Microsoft Entra ID only authentication is in.

 ```yaml
 Type: System.String